Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming: Evaluation

-\summary{Experiment Scenarios.}\quad We designed three experimental scenarios for evaluation, each involving a server accommodating up to 6 users divided into two groups (A and B) of 3 users each.
+\summary{Experiment Scenarios.}\quad We designed three experimental scenarios for evaluation, each involving a server accommodating up to six users divided into two groups (A and B) of three users each.
 Within each group, users have different network conditions: Good (G), Fair (F), and Poor (P) with corresponding QPs as outlined in Table~\ref{tab:rqqp_summary}.
 The primary distinction between the groups lies in their arrival patterns: Group A users join the server sequentially at 20-second intervals (G at 0 seconds, F at 20 seconds, P at 40 seconds), whereas all Group B users (G, F, P) join simultaneously at 60 seconds.
+These patterns allow us to evaluate \sys's adaptability and performance for both gradual and burst user arrivals.

 In Scenario 1 and 2, all users play the same game, Village Shooter and Mountain Hiker, respectively.
 In Scenario 3 (Mixed-game Case), Group A plays Village Shooter and Group B plays Mountain Hiker.
+This variation in gameplay scenarios helps assess \sys's effectiveness under different rendering workloads.

-These user-arrival patterns allow us to evaluate \sys's adaptability to both gradual and sudden increases in user load.
-Furthermore, the varying gameplay scenarios test \sys's effectiveness under diverse rendering workloads.
-In our experiments, the RQ optimization interval is set to 5 seconds, with an FPS threshold of 30 and an upper bound of 120 FPS.
-The cost and quality terms in \(Score_u\) (Eq.~\ref{eq:score}) are equally weighted (\(\alpha\)=0.5).
-For the backoff, we use a base of 2 with a maximum backoff count of 5.
+The RQ optimization interval is set to 5 seconds, with tFPS of 30 and a FPS upper bound of 120.
+The cost and quality terms in the efficiency score (Eq.~\ref{eq:score}) are equally weighted (\(\alpha\)=0.5).
+For backoff settings, we use a base of 2 with a maximum backoff count of 5.